 One vineyard-filled walk you will not want to miss while visiting South Tyrol is along the promenades of Merano.
 These well-maintained paths ascend easily allowing every age group to enjoy what we consider the best walk in Italy.
 Sound like we’re full of sip?
 You’d be right.
 This post was written while sipping Schiava from Nals Margreid.
 Discover more about their Alpine gems during our visit while venturing along the South Tyrolean Wine Road.

 If you’re a wine lover like us, experiencing South Tyrol belongs at the top of your travel wish list.
-That’s why we make it easy to get to your sip together with our free South Tyrol Travel Resource Library.
+That’s why we make it easy to get to your sip together with our South Tyrol Travel Resource Library.
 It’s full of money-saving tips, checklists and more to help you plan the perfect escape to Italy’s best-kept secret.